-You may have noticed the little bar at the end of the Divi Tips articles?
-In this bar, you'll find the number of words in the article, the reading time, the number of views and a clap vote system.
+You may have noticed the little bar at the end of Divi Tips articles?
+In this bar, you'll find the number of words in the article, the reading time, the number of views and a clapping system.

-Recently, I sent you an e-mail (newsletter whose registration form is in the sidebar of this article) to ask you if you would be interested in knowing how to add this data to your articles.
-You've been very enthusiastic!
-So here's my answer...
+I recently sent you an email (newsletter with the sign-up form in the sidebar of this article) asking if you would be interested in learning how to add this data to your articles.
+You were quite enthusiastic!
+So here is my answer...

-1 - Count the number of words and reading time with WP Word Count
+1 - Counting words and reading time with WP Word Count

-WP Word Count is a free extension (freemium) and light available on the official WordPress extensions directory.
+WP Word Count is a free extension (freemium) and lightweight available on the official WordPress extensions directory.

-Its adjustments are simple to make.
+Its settings are easy to make.
 After installing and activating the extension, here is what you need to do:

 - Go to the Word Count > Calculate tab.

 - Click on "Calculate Word Count" and wait.
-The extension will retrieve the number of words contained in your publications.
+The extension will retrieve the number of words in your posts.

 - Then, from the Reading Time tab, you can enter how many words correspond to one minute of reading.
-By default, 250 words are equivalent to 1 minute of reading time.
+By default, 250 words are equivalent to 1 minute of reading.

 - You can activate the automatic display of the reading time within your publications by simply checking the box provided for this purpose (not useful for the rest of the tutorial).

-- You can also insert a text that will be placed before and/or after the reading time.
+- You can also insert a text that will be placed before and/or after the playback time.

 2 - Display the number of views of an article with Post Views Counter

-Once the extension is installed and activated, you will find its setting options in the Settings tab > Post Views Counter.
-Its parameters are separated in 2 tabs: General and Display.
+Once the extension is installed and activated, you will find its settings options in the Settings > Post Views Counter tab.
+Its settings are separated in 2 tabs: General and View.

 - You can activate the counting of views according to publication types.
-Just check the box.
-You can also decide the counting method (PHP, JS, etc.).
+Just check it.
+You can also decide on the counting method (PHP, JS, etc.).

 - You can add a new column in the back office.
-This one will appear in the list of articles (and/or pages, depending on your choices checked) in order to obtain the statistics of views per publication.
+It will appear in the list of articles (and/or pages, depending on your choices) in order to obtain the statistics of views per publication.